[Updated July 2020]

 11. Have a cold one at Capital Craft

 Craft beer fans will be in heaven, as they add new beers to their collection regularly.
 Try their new black mushroom and white cheddar burger for vegetarians, or add a beef patty if you’re not.
 Their Van Coke Smoke burger is a winner, as is their BBQ pulled pork sandwich.

 Where: Shop 20, Greenlyn Village Centre, Cnr.
 12th Street East & Thomas Edison, Menlo Park

-It’s practically always picnic weather in Pretoria (Pretoria can claim to be on average 2 degrees warmer than Joburg), so pack some picnic stuff and head to the gardens of the most famous buildings in South Africa.
-Be sure to visit the 9m statue of Mandela and take in the view.
+It’s practically always picnic weather in Pretoria, so pack some picnic goodies and head to the gardens of the most famous buildings in South Africa.
+Be sure to visit the 9-metre statue of Mandela and take in the view.

-14. Visit the Boeremark for the best vetkoek and pancakes in the world!
+13. Visit the Boeremark for the best pancakes in the world!